cozy/cozy-stack/docs/registry.md

 An application version object contains the following fields:

 - `name`: the application name
-- `description`: description of the version
-- `version`: the version string
+- `type`: the application type (webapp, konnector, ...)
+- `manifest`: the entire manifest defined in the package
 - `created_at`: date of the release creation
 - `url`: URL of the tarball containing the application at specified version
 - `size`: the size of the application package (uncompressed) in bytes as string
 - `sha256`: the sha256 checksum of the application content
-- `permissions`: the permissions map contained in the manifest
-- `locales`: the available locales and the associated translated description
-- `license`: the license of this version

 The version string should follow the channels rule.